-One of our favorite post-punk acts from Asia, Singapore’s BLOOD IMPACT, are finally back with new material.
+One of our favorite post-punk acts from Asia, Singapore’s BLOOD PACT, are finally back with new material.
 It’s been 5 long ass years, and we’ve listened to their phenomenal debut self-titled EP to DEATH in that time.

 And if you want to hear what this magic sounds and feels like live…